haagahelia/mobilecourse/docs/Deployment/general.md

 <p> https://docs.expo.dev/build/setup/ </p>

 ### Building for internal distribution on Android
-- For Android you can buyild an apk-binary that can be installed on an emulator or a device directly.
+- For Android you can build an apk-binary that can be installed on an emulator or a device directly.
 - You may need to modify the build profile definition in `eas.json`
 ```json
 {